Nikhil Palli Honored with Avicenna Medal by Prince Philipp of Liechtenstein - www.lokmattimes.com

 Nikhil Palli Honored with Avicenna Medal by Prince Philipp of Liechtenstein

-PNN New Delhi [India], November 14: Nikhil Palli, Managing Partner of Palli Law Firm, was awarded the prestigious Avicenna ...
+New Delhi [India], November 14: Nikhil Palli, Managing Partner of Palli Law Firm, was awarded the prestigious Avicenna Medal ...

 The Avicenna Medal honors individuals who significantly advance humanity.
 Named after the Persian polymath Avicenna, it was founded by the late Tony Buzan and celebrates intellectual curiosity and dedication.